 Several Hope College projects have received grants from the Michigan Space Grant Consortium (MSGC).

-A total of 13 projects from Hope received funding from the consortium through its 2016-17 grant period.
-The awards to Hope projects, which total $67,500, include seven fellowships for students conducting collaborative research with members of the faculty, three “seed grants” for faculty research, two program awards for Hope initiatives focused on pre-college and teacher training, and an affiliate-representative grant.
-The awards to the college were out of the total of 22 undergraduate fellowships, 10 research seed grants and 13 program awards made to all recipients.
+A total of 20 projects from Hope — every proposal submitted by the college — received funding from the consortium through its 2020-21 grant period.
+The awards to Hope projects, which total $95,500, include 11 fellowships for students conducting collaborative research with members of the faculty, seven “seed grants” for faculty research, and two program awards for Hope outreach initiatives geared toward enriching project-based learning for middle and high school students.

-Hope will provide additional support for each of the projects, including stipends for the students as they conduct research during the summer, and matching funds for the faculty, institutional and affiliate-representative projects.
+Hope will provide additional support, including stipends for students as they conduct research during the summer, and matching funds for the faculty and institutional projects.

 The Michigan Space Grant Consortium, which is part of the National Space Grant Consortium, seeks to foster awareness of, education in, and research on space-related science and technology in Michigan, and is part of the National Space Grant College and Fellowship Program.
-Hope and Calvin College are the only undergraduate colleges that are members of the consortium, which also includes Eastern Michigan University, Grand Valley State University, Michigan State University, Michigan Technological University, Oakland University, Saginaw Valley State University, the University of Michigan, Wayne State University and Western Michigan University.
+In addition to Hope, the consortium includes Calvin University, Eastern Michigan University, Grand Valley State University, Michigan State University, Michigan Technological University, Oakland University, Saginaw Valley State University, Wayne State University, Western Michigan University, the University of Michigan and the Ann Arbor Public Schools.